 Three ML modules will be produced: trajectory-prediction module, conflict detection module, and complexity assessment module.
 Each of the modules will use different ML techniques to achieve their goals and, within the project, they will be developed without cooperation with each other in order to simulate products from different vendors.
 Modules will be trained and validated with separate sets of OpenSky Network ADS-B data.
 Complete set of values for each of the input variables used for training will be analyzed and statistically described.
-Description of the training variables will make most of the model meta-data and will be used to determine the compatibility of the input data used during the model operation with the input data used during the training.
-In operation, SPARQL query will be used to extract the relevant data from the KG and a simple tool will translate that data into a format appropriate for the ML module.
-Once the ML module produces its output it will again be translated into RDF so that it can be imported back into the KG where further reasoning will take place.
+Description of the training variables will make up most of the model meta-data and will be used to determine the compatibility of the input data used during model operation with the input data used during the training.

+In operation, relevant data will be extracted from either raw data or the KG and a simple tool will translate it into a format appropriate for the ML module.
+Once the module produces its output, they will be translated into RDF and imported back into the KG (to allow for further reasoning).
+Deeper integration is planned for at least one ML module, while the integration of all modules remains as a plan for future research.